|

 3. Secretary:

-a.
-Shall keep a record of all proceedings of the Board of Directors. b.
-Shall be required to send notice of all meetings to all officers and the Board of Directors and their alternates at ten (10) days prior to all meetings. c.
-Shall contact each team representative from the previous year in person, or by phone, in addition to a written notice prior to the January meeting. d.
-Shall transmit to the Treasurer a record of all fines levied against any member club.
+b.
+Shall be required to send notice of all meetings to all officers and the Board of Directors and their alternates at ten (10) days prior to all meetings.

 4. Treasurer:

 a.
-Shall keep proper books of account and receive and disburse all League funds subject to approval of the Board of Directors. b.
-Shall submit a financial report to the Board of Directors at all meetings.
+Shall keep proper books of account and receive and disburse all League funds subject to approval of the Board of Directors.

 5. Official Scorer:

-a.
-Shall keep and preserve a complete record of all players’ performances. b.
-Shall inform the President of all teams failing to mail a properly signed, properly filled out and properly postmarked game report. c.
-Shall retain the home team’s game report for League statistics.
+b.
+Shall inform the President of all teams failing to mail a properly signed, properly filled out and properly postmarked game report.

 6. Historian